WHAT MAKES A REAL ESTATE AGENT THE BEST?

 This is not a problem just created by new agents but rather, more by agents who should have known better after many years in the industry.

-Some of these omissions are the subject of official complaints made to the Real Estate Agents Authority.
+Some of these omissions are the subject of official complaints made to the Real Estate Authority as the consequences can be significant.

 PROFESSIONALLY VETTED REAL ESTATE AGENTS, PROVIDED FREE

-If selling your house, Agent Finder is the safest way to choose the best real estate agent.
+If selling a house, an apartment, an investment portfolio or a lifestyle block, Agent Finder NZ is the safest way to choose the best real estate agent, let us help you too.